Skip to the main content

 North Carolina's Portrait of a Graduate design featuring the state's outline filled with a scenic landscape that transitions from mountains in the west, to city skyline, to rolling hills, to coastal scenes in the east.
 The image uses a gradient blue sky background with a green foreground.
 Below the state outline are seven key competencies displayed with corresponding icons: Adaptability (circular arrows), Collaboration (connected people symbol), Communication (speech bubble), Critical Thinking (brain with gears), Empathy (heart), Learner's Mindset (lightbulb), and Personal Responsibility (shield).
 The bottom of the image credits various state organizations including the NC Department of Public Instruction, Department of Commerce, Chamber of Commerce, BEST NC, NC Community College System, UNC System, NC Independent Colleges and Universities, and MyFutureNC.

-These state-wide success stories spotlight the framework's impact.
+These success stories spotlight the framework's impact.
 For example, Kentucky districts implementing Portrait of a Graduate have reported increased student engagement, improved graduation rates, and stronger connections with parents and local employers (Kentucky Innovation Guide, 2024).
 Nevada's approach has led to enhanced career readiness outcomes and a more inclusive and sustainable educational system (Getting Smart, 2024).

 Measuring Portrait of a Graduate Success

 Today, effective measurement of a Portrait of a Graduate's success combines qualitative and quantitative approaches upheld by digital portfolio tools.
-Modern assessment platforms offer analytics that help track individual student progress while providing insights into program effectiveness at classroom, school, and district levels.
+Modern assessment platforms offer analytics that help track individual student progress while providing insights into program effectiveness at the classroom, school, and district levels.

 Leading districts across the US are using measurement strategies that encompass: